Mendham/mendham.github.io/docs/general/gettingstarted.md

 layout: page
 title: Getting Started
 ---
-Mendham is comprised of multiple packages which gives consumers the flexibility to install only the components that are required.
+Mendham is comprised of multiple packages which gives consumers the flexibility to install only the modules that are required.

 Mendham's core functionality is defined in `Mendham` which can be installed using Nuget